-This message is to let you know about recent and upcoming changes to cloud.gov’s relational database services, which include the following:
+This message is to let you know about the planned deprecation of the shared instance plans in cloud.gov’s relational database service.

-What is happening and what is the impact to cloud.gov customers?
+What is happening and what is the impact on cloud.gov customers?

 What do cloud.gov customers need to do?

-At this time, customers who are currently running shared database server instances will need to begin planning a migration to a dedicated instance plan.
+At this time, customers who are currently running shared database server instances will need to migrate to a dedicated instance plan.
 To perform a migration, a customer must export their existing database and restore it into a new instance created with a dedicated service plan.
-We have instructions on how to export a database on our website and will send out more information on how to perform the restore in the near future.
+We have instructions on how to export and restore a database on our website.

 Why are the shared instance plans being deprecated?